historical-theology/stthomas/return-to-god/syllabus.md

 4. You will be able accurately to articulate the sacramental world-view of Christian theology and apply its consequences to their lives and the contemporary context.

-I, Dr. Stephan, will consider anything short of this to be a failure -- whether yours, mine, or both.
+I, Dr. Stephan, will consider anything short of this to be a failure -- most likely mine, but possibly yours.
 This must be a team effort.

 To that end, we have a [Return to God Class Contract](https://www.coreystephan.com/teaching/return-to-god/contract)